open-edge-insights/video-ingestion/README.md

         "pipeline": "gencamsrc serial=<DEVICE_SERIAL_NUMBER> pixel-format=<PIXEL_FORMAT> ! videoconvert ! video/x-raw,format=BGR ! appsink"
       }
       ```
+      > **Note:**

-   > **Note:** Generic Plugin can work with GenICam compliant cameras.
-The above gstreamer pipeline was tested with Basler and IDS GigE cameras.
-The appropriate `serial` and the supported `pixel-format` needs to be provided.
-If `serial` is not provided then the first connected camera in the device list will be used.
-If `pixel-format` is not provided then the default `mono8` pixel format will be used.
+      > * Generic Plugin can work only with GenICam compliant cameras and only with gstreamer ingestor.
+      > * The above gstreamer pipeline was tested with Basler and IDS GigE cameras.
+      > * If `serial` is not provided then the first connected camera in the device list will be used.
+      > * If `pixel-format` is not provided then the default `mono8` pixel format will be used.
+      > * If `width` and `height` properies are not set then gencamsrc plugin will set the maximum resolution supported by the camera.

    * `Hardware trigger based ingestion with gstreamer ingestor`